sagerpascal/sagerpascal.github.io/_posts/2024-02-25-PhD-Research-Question.md

 I argue that the missing ingredient for the success of computer control agents is the ability to understand UI elements and that it is key to derive actionable representations.

 >
-> Being able to derive actionable representations from pixel-based UI observations in a unsupervised manner is fundamental for controlling computers.
+> "Being able to derive actionable representations from pixel-based UI observations in a unsupervised manner is fundamental for controlling computers."
 >
 > -- <cite>Me</cite>